shucwu/GettingAndCleaningData_CourseProject/CodeBook.md

 ## Output Tidy Dataset

 The output tidy dataset (tidydataset.txt in repo) has 4 variables:
-* subject: subject id number
+* subject: subject identification number
 * activity: 6 types of activities in descriptive names (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * variable: mean and std related measures from the source data, in descriptive names written in CamelCase
-* mean: the average of each variable for each activity and each subject
+* mean: the average of each variable for each activity and each subject.
+Note that measurements are normalised and so unitlless

 The output dataset is tidy because:
 * Each variable (subject, activity, variable, mean) is in its own column